Ripley, Derbyshire

-Ripley is a town in the Amber Valley borough of Derbyshire, England.
+Ripley is a market town and civil parish in the Amber Valley district of Derbyshire, England.
+It is northeast of Derby, northwest of Heanor, southwest of Alfreton and northeast of Belper.
+The town is contiguous with Heanor, Eastwood and Ilkeston as part of the wider Nottingham Urban Area.

 History

+The name Ripley derives from either the Old English ripellēah meaning 'wood or clearing on a strip of land' or hrypelēah meaning the 'wood or clearing of the Hrype', an old tribe.

 Little information remains as to when Ripley was founded, but it appears in the 1086 Domesday Book, when it was held by a man called Levenot.
 In 1251 Henry III granted a charter for "one market one day a week, on Wednesday, at [the] manor of Ryppeleg: and one fair each year lasting three days, on the Vigil Day and Morrow of St Helen".
 Ripley Fair antedates Nottingham Goose Fair.
 The market day was later altered to Saturdays, with an extra market on Fridays.
 Medieval Ripley was just a few stone cottages and farms around a village green, with a few dwellings further afield.
 Corn was ground at a mill owned by the Abbot of Darley.
 In 1291, Ripley had "two water-mills with fish ponds".

 The Ripley area has been industrialised since the late 18th century.
 One of the earliest firms to take advantage of local mineral resources was the Butterley Company.
 It was formed in 1790 by Benjamin Outram and Francis Beresford.
 Jessop and Wright joined as partners in 1791.
 Benjamin Outram and Jessop were pioneering engineers best known for their input into the rail industry and their engineering of the Cromford Canal.
 Outram developed the L-shaped flange rail and Jessop engineered the cast iron fish belly rail.
 The Little Eaton Gangway project was one of the engineering feats they completed.
 The engineering part of the company closed and the site of the Butterley Company was demolished in 2010.
-The company was latterly in three parts, Butterley Engineering, Butterley Brick and Butterley Aggregates (all separate companies).
+The company was latterly in three parts, Butterley Engineering, Butterley Brick and Butterley Aggregates as separate companies.
 Over the last 200 years these have dealt with steelworks, coal mining, quarrying, railway, foundry and brickworks.
-One of the best-known examples of the company's work is the arched roof of St Pancras railway station in London, recently restored as an international terminal.
-Recent major Butterley achievements were the design and construction of the Falkirk Wheel, a canal boat-lift funded by the Millennium Commission and the Spinnaker Tower seen in Portsmouth Harbour as the focus of its regeneration.
+One of the best-known examples of the company's work is the arched roof of St Pancras railway station in London, restored as an international terminal.
+Post-2000 Butterley achievements were the design and construction of the Falkirk Wheel, a canal boat-lift funded by the Millennium Commission and the Spinnaker Tower seen in Portsmouth Harbour as the focus of its regeneration.

-Ripley was also a mining community, with collieries owned by the Butterley Company until the Coal Nationalisation Act of 1947.
-These included Ripley colliery (1863–1948), Britain colliery (1918–1946), Ormonde 1908–1970, and other pits at Upper and Lower Hartshay, Whiteley, Waingroves, Bailey Brook, Exhibition, Loscoe, New Langley and Denby Hall.
+Ripley was also a mining community, with collieries owned by the Butterley Company until the Coal Industry Nationalisation Act 1946.
+These included Ripley colliery (1863–1948), Brittain colliery (1918–1946), Ormonde 1908–1970, and other pits at Upper and Lower Hartshay, Whiteley, Waingroves, Bailey Brook, Exhibition, Loscoe, New Langley and Denby Hall.